BishopFox/badPods/manifests/hostpid/README.md

 There’s no clear path to get root on the node with only `hostPID`, but there are still some good post exploitation opportunities.
 *	**View processes on the host** – When you run ps from within a pod that has hostPID: true, you see all the processes running on the host, including processes running within each pod.
+*	**View the environment variables for each pod on the host** - With hostPID: true, you can read the /proc/[PID]/environ file for each process running on the host, including all processes running in pods.
+*	**View the file descriptors for each pod on the host** - With hostPID: true, you can read the /proc/[PID]/fd[X] for each process running on the host, including all of the processes running in pods.
+Some of these allow you to read files that are opened within pods.
 *	**Look for passwords, tokens, keys, etc.** – If you are lucky, you will find credentials and you’ll be able to use them to escalate privileges within the cluster, to escalate privileges services supported by the cluster, or to escalate privileges services that cluster-hosted applications are communicating with.
 It is a long shot, but you might find a Kubernetes service account token or some other authentication material that will allow you to access other namespaces and eventually escalate all the way up to cluster admin.
 *	**Kill processes** – You can also kill any process on the node (presenting a denial-of-service risk), but I would advise against it on a penetration test!